Transcript: Boosting Immunity through Diet

-Last year reserachers at Belfast reported an investigation into the “possibility that inadequate diet may be a contributing factor” to “immunological aging.”
-Both immunity and fruit and vegetable intake can be low in the elderly; they wondered if there might be a connection.
+Recently, researchers in Belfast reported an investigation into the “possibility that inadequate diet may be a contributing factor” to immunological aging.
+Both immunity and fruit and vegetable intake can be low in the elderly, so they wondered if there might be a connection.

-So they rounded up 83 volunteers between 65 and 95 years of age and randomized them into the control group, following their pitiful 2 or fewer servings of fruits and veggies a day diet versus the experimental group that we told to consume at least 5.
-They did this a month before they were due for their pneumonia vaccine, The experimental group didn’t quite hit five daily servings, but they did better than the control group.
+So, they rounded up 83 volunteers between 65 and 95 years of age, and randomized them into the control group, following their pitiful two or fewer servings of fruits and vegetables a day diet, versus the experimental group that were told to consume at least five.
+They did this for a month, before they were due for their pneumonia vaccine.
+The experimental group didn’t quite hit five daily servings, but at least they did better than the control group.

 Here’s what happened when they were given pneumovax.
-Here’s the control group.
+Here’s the immune response in the control group.
 They were injected with pneumonia bacteria vaccine.
-Their immune systems should have gone crazy making antibodies to fight off the pervceived invader, and they tried their best.
-But this is the group that was on almost 5 servings of fruits and veggies every day for the prior four weeks.
+Their immune systems should have gone crazy making antibodies to fight off the perceived invader, and they tried their best.
+But this is the group that was on almost five servings of fruits and veggies every day for the prior four weeks.

-Influenza and pneumonia constitute the 7th leading cause of death for our elderly.
+Influenza and pneumonia constitute the seventh leading cause of death for our elderly.
 It’s never too late to start eating healthier.